Vandise/cvcc-2019/slides/presentation.md

 ## So exclude variables on intuition?

-- Don’t ever exclude variables on intuition on first glance
+- Don’t ever exclude variables on intuition in the final model

-- Only variables that over correct the model
+- Initially only variables that over correct the model
 	- totalPaid would do this

 - There are statistical test(s) to select which variables to use in our model.